jonreid/provable-refactorings/recipes/core-6/extract-function/swift.md

 1. Go-to-definiton on the argument
 2. Copy the variable type
-3. Paste into the lambda parameter list
+3. Paste into the closure parameter list
 4. Compile

 For example,